pystra/pystra/docs/tutorial.rst

             X_3 &\sim \text{Uniform}(5,0.5)
             \end{align}

-Additionaly those variables are relatet to each other.
-Therefore the correlationmatrix :math:`{\bf C}` is given:
+Additionally those variables are related to each other.
+Therefore the correlation matrix :math:`{\bf C}` is given:

 .. math::
     :label: correlation_matrix